 According to the U.S. National Fire Protection Agency, smoke detectors decrease the risk of death by more than 50%.
 Unfortunately, most fire alarms rely on sound – leaving nearly a quarter of Americans with hearing loss unaware and at risk during an emergency.
-Which is why Connect Direct partnered with the American Red Cross to increase access to deaf fire alarms.
+Which is why ASL Now partnered with the American Red Cross to increase access to deaf fire alarms.

 Bed shaking alarm systems are life-saving devices that can combine audible alerts, visual aids and strong vibrations to warn such individuals when smoke is detected.